 The Max Planck Unit for the Science of Pathogens (MPUSP) is an independent institute of the Max Planck Society.
-MPUSP was founded in 2018 by Emmanuelle Charpentier to strengthen fundamental research on pathogens causing diseases in humans.
+MPUSP was founded in 2018 by Emmanuelle Charpentier to strengthen fundamental research on pathogens (bacteria and viruses) causing diseases in humans.
 The institute is located on the Campus Charité Mitte in Berlin.

-The mission of MPUSP is to achieve a better understanding of the complexities of pathogens and their interactions with their natural environment by developing innovative approaches.
+The mission of MPUSP is to achieve a better understanding of the complexities of pathogens (bacteria and viruses) and their interactions with their natural environment by developing innovative approaches.
 Belonging to the prestigious Max Planck Society, MPUSP offers an interactive and dynamic environment where our team of international and creative scientists are provided ongoing support to take on original research projects and answer free-minded basic biological questions.
 MPUSP operates in a unique mode of cooperation between the administration, management and research.
 Our scientists benefit from a state-of-the-art infrastructure, integrative and custom-designed research platforms and a wide range of scientific activities.
 MPUSP emphasizes personal development: junior and senior scientists at MPUSP are engaged in research, but also take active part in scientific education, mentoring and teaching, and in the management and development of the institute.

-A greater understanding of the fundamental mechanisms of regulation in pathogens is critical to generate new findings in basic science and possibly translate them into novel and transformative biotechnological and biomedical applications (e.g. genome editing tools, anti-infective strategies).
-A successful example of the application of our basic research in biotechnology and medicine is our recent discovery of an RNA-guided DNA cleavage mechanism that has been harnessed as an RNA programmable genome engineering technology and that stems from our research on the CRISPR-Cas9 adaptive immune system in bacterial pathogens, especially Streptococcus pyogenes.
+A greater understanding of the fundamental mechanisms of regulation in pathogens (bacteria and viruses) is critical to generate new findings in basic science and possibly translate them into novel and transformative biotechnological and biomedical applications (e.g. genome editing tools, anti-infective strategies).
+A successful example of the application of our basic research in biotechnology and medicine is our recent discovery of an RNA-guided DNA cleavage mechanism that has been harnessed as an RNA programmable genome engineering technology and that stems from our research on the CRISPR-Cas9 adaptive immune system against bacteriophages (viruses of bacteria) in bacterial pathogens, especially Streptococcus pyogenes.
 This discovery is revolutionizing life sciences research and is opening whole new opportunities in biomedical gene therapies among other opportunities that are impacting society and humanity.
 The field of CRISPR-Cas applications continues to develop at dazzling speed, with exciting new developments emerging almost weekly.